John D. Lawson (scientist): Career

 At the end of the war Lawson continued to work at Malvern, although in 1947 he was made a member of the staff of the Atomic Energy Research Establishment (AERE).
 He undertook experimental work with the new 30 MeV synchrotron.

 In 1951 he was transferred to the General Physics Division of the AERE at Harwell.
 Lawson started to work on the klystron, a device for producing high-power microwaves, in a group led by Peter Thonemann who was also in charge of the ZETA (Zero Energy Toroidal Assembly) fusion work.
 It was through Lawson's association with Thonemann that he became interested in the topic of nuclear fusion.

-He was noted for his 1955 paper, published in 1957, "Some Criteria for a Power Producing Thermonuclear Reactor," (Proc.
-Phys.
-Soc.
-Vol. 70, pt.
-1, no. 445, B, 6-10, 1957), where he presented for the first time to the public his famous Lawson criterion.
+He is known for his 1955 paper, published in 1957, where he presented for the first time to the public his famous Lawson criterion to optimize nuclear fusion.

 Lawson also worked with the 175 MeV cyclotron and on early accelerator proposals.
-He remained on the staff of the AERE to 1961, spending 1959-1960 as Research Associate at the W.W.
-Hansen Laboratories at Stanford where his work included the study of the properties of caesium plasma.
+He remained on the staff of the AERE to 1961, spending 1959-1960 as Research Associate at the W. W. Hansen Laboratories at Stanford where his work included the study of the properties of caesium plasma.

 In 1961 Lawson was transferred to the newly established National Institute for Research in Nuclear Science, placed very close to Harwell village, an institution shortly to become the Rutherford Appleton Laboratory.
 He continued his work on accelerators and led the project to build the Variable Energy Cyclotron (for AERE Harwell).
 He had responsibility for building up the superconducting magnet programme and retained an interest in new accelerator concepts.
-In the 1970s he moved onto the study of very high current beams and, in 1977, his book The Physics of Charged Particle Beams was published (second edition 1989), which became a classic textbook on particle accelerators.
+In the 1970s he moved onto the study of very high current beams.
 In 1975-1976 Lawson returned to fusion research with a two-year sabbatical at the Culham Laboratory, working on a design study of a conceptual fusion power reactor based on the reversed field pinch principle.

 He returned to the Rutherford Appleton Laboratory in 1977 where he continued working on free electron lasers and accelerator design, and also played a leading international role in promoting and critically examining ideas for future accelerators.
 In the early 1980s he recognized the potential that high-power lasers could have for particle acceleration, and set up a small research group in lasers base on the concept of plasma acceleration.
 He retired in 1987.